 - When the animal is identified, it will be confined and placed under observation at the owner’s home or a recognized shelter for at least 10 days from the date of the incident.

 - Once the observation period has ended, a Public Health Inspector will visit again to make sure that the animal is alive and healthy, release it from confinement, and let the victim know that there was no risk of rabies virus transmission.

 - When the animal is not available for confinement, rabies vaccine may be recommended to the victim.

-- If the animal has since deceased, it may be tested for the rabies virus.
+- If the animal has died during the 10 day confinement, it may be sent away and tested for the rabies virus.

 How to reduce the risk of getting bit?